 - Christopher Butler (SoSS funding) UK Governments & Public Opinion Policy Responsiveness

-- Anna Saunders (ESRC funded) The Impact of Gendered Policies on Women's Voting
+- Anna Sanders (ESRC funded) The Impact of Gendered Policies on Women's Voting

 - Matthew Crow Social Enterprise in the British Political Tradition